Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Local smoothing for the DNLS

-One of the key motivations for the introduction of this class of paraproducts is encapsulated in property (i) of the following lemma.
-It is mandated by the necessity of employing local smoothing on each and every argument of our paraproducts.
+Example~\ref{EX0loc} demonstrates one of the key motivations for the introduction of this class of paraproducts; this is codified in property (i) of Lemma~\ref{l:paraproperties}.
+It is mandated by the necessity of employing local smoothing estimates on each and every argument of our paraproducts.